aerospike/backup-go/cmd/asbackup/readme.md

       --prefer-racks string           <rack id 1>[,<rack id 2>[,...]]
                                       A list of Aerospike Database rack IDs to prefer when reading records for a backup.
-                                      This argument is mutually exclusive to --rack-list and --node-list.
+                                      This argument is mutually exclusive with --rack-list and --node-list.
       --rack-list string              <rack id 1>[,<rack id 2>[,...]]
                                       A list of Aerospike Database rack IDs to backup.
                                       Unlike --prefer-racks, only specified racks will be backed up.
-                                      This argument is mutually exclusive to --prefer-racks and --node-list.
+                                      This argument is mutually exclusive with --prefer-racks and --node-list.
   -M, --max-records int               The number of records approximately to back up.
 0 - all records
       --sleep-between-retries int     The amount of milliseconds to sleep between retries after an error.
                                       This field is ignored when --max-retries is zero. (default 5)